fernand0labra/rai-cluster-workshop/README.md

 #SBATCH --gpus-per-node=V100:2          # Number of GPU cards needed.
 Here asking for 2 V100 cards
 ```

+With the following option, the cluster modules system loads in the environment a specific package, namely a pytorch module with version 2.1.2 compiled with CUDA 12.1.1 .
+Afterwards, torchrun launches the distributed run by indicating the number of nodes and processes, as well as the main training file.
+The standalone flag considers server-client behavior to be contained in the same node, meaning that communication will be performed on a local basis.

 ```
 module load PyTorch/2.1.2-foss-2023a-CUDA-12.1.1
 torchrun --standalone --nnodes=1 --nproc_per_node=2 src/standalone.py
 ```

+In a very similar way, the previous execution can be performed through a container.
+As shown below, **apptainer.torch.def** indicates that from DockerHub the builder will select the container image that has specifically the same torch and CUDA versions as the modules counterpart.

 ```
 ''' Apptainer definition file: apptainer.torch.def '''